eckode/webpack/README.md

 # Eckode / Webpack

+> ⚠️ This package is still a working in progress and is not yet suitable for usage.

 *Not, just another boilerplate.*

 An unopinionated; module bundling and preprocessing boilerplate to rapidly streamline frontend development.